 Reports can get even more complicated when you’re in the process of combining data from different sources in a single view.
 Want to analyse the Google Ads and Facebook advertising campaigns side by side?
 Want to track content-wise performance?
 A spreadsheet won’t cut it.

-The teams at Tatvic Analytics & Google Marketing Platform know how much work this can turn out to be.
+The teams at Tatvic & Google Marketing Platform know how much work this can turn out to be.
 Our Data Studio experts at Tatvic put their heads together for this blog & have explained this awesome data visualization tool can help OTT Platforms and Publishers such as yourself answer their core business questions.

 But are these enough to conclude business decisions?

 Every decision-maker needs more granular analysis in order to make more effective decisions for the business.
 In the business of OTT/Publisher, there are many important factors like content consumption, spend to acquire a user & revenue generated from the user, user engagement, etc. And google analytics reports are not directly helpful for analyzing these factors effectively.

 Let’s compare the Google Analytics reports & Data Studio visualizations to understand how Data Studio helps you in your analysis.
 These examples are segmented in the sections just like google analytics reporting.
 Each example consists of the use cases for both OTT & publishers.

 Key Metrics Description for New and Returning Users KPI performance through Custom Report

 When you use the same data points in Data Studio Dashboard with Custom Visualization, you have a clear comparison of all your KPI’s for the same dimensions and a clear picture of the data at a look.

 Custom report with age and gender along with page views gives result something like this:

 When you use the same data to visualize in the Data Studio, It will provide you the bifurcation which is clearly understandable and visually appealing. % share also can be taken instead of data labels for this visualization.